SkyAPM/Organization/README.md

 1. Edit rights for all repositories.
 1. Merge right for pull request.
 1. Vote right for promoting contributor to Committer Team and PMC.
-1. Start a vote for pull request or feature discussion.
+1. Start a vote for promoting contributor to Committer Team and PMC, pull request or feature discussion.
 1. For now, only 吴晟 [@wu-sheng](https://github.com/wu-sheng) has right to remove people from PMC or Committer Team.

 The current Project Management Committee is as follows (in chronological order):